 I was born on… near the summer solstice, on a wonderful friday afternoon.
 Lazy.
 I first had to wake up and take things easy.
 I love summer, sunshine and sea.
 I feel “like sunny” and try to be positive most of the time.
 But, as astronomer, seasons are relative, and sometimes I get confused.

-I moved to Germany, where I’ staying since ten years, now.
-It’s beautiful here, very clean, very organized, everything works smoothly, just like in the german cliche.
+I moved to Germany, where I stayed more than ten years, now.
+It’s beautiful there, very clean, very organized, everything works smoothly, just like in the german cliche.
 Exactly like that.
 Life in California is like in the movies; life in Bavaria is just like Bavarian!
 It is so clean here, that at the beginning I almost felt disturbed, used as I was to italian cities - not famous for being exactly clean.
 But then I got used to it.
 Now some dirt on the curb surprises me… and if the Ubahn is one minute late I start watching the clock..
 I’m becoming German!
 ARGH!
 Naaahh kidding.

 Astronomy has been my passion since my young days.
 Possibly combined with gastronomy.
 My first astronomical project, was a food truck with a small dome on the roof.
 Then I became a teenager and my interests steered somewhere else.

 I am a curious person.
 When something is interesting to me, I wanna know everything about it, experience it, be part of it.
 It can become a new real passion.